-London, UK (24 October 2016) – Five mayors, today announced they will work together to prepare their cities for the emergence of autonomous vehicles.
-The inaugural cities participating in the Bloomberg Aspen Initiative on Cities and Autonomous Vehicles, announced today at the CityLab conference in Miami, are Paris, France; Buenos Aires, Argentina; Austin, USA; Los Angeles, USA; and Nashville, USA.
+Today, five mayors announced they will work together to prepare their cities for the emergence of autonomous vehicles.
+In Miami at the CityLab conference, the inaugural cities, participating in the Bloomberg Aspen Initiative on Cities and Autonomous Vehicles, announced are Paris, France; Buenos Aires, Argentina; Austin, USA; Los Angeles, USA; and Nashville, USA.

 Four of these pioneering cities, Paris, Buenos Aires, Austin and Los Angeles, are also members of C40 and therefore committed to bold leadership on tackling climate change.
 As mayors welcomed the initiative they also highlighted the unique opportunity that autonomous vehicles offer in accelerating cuts to greenhouse gas emissions in their cities.

-Five additional cities will be announced later this year and cities across the C40 network are encouraged to participate in the initiative.
+Later this year, five additional cities will be announced; cities across the C40 network are encouraged to participate in the initiative.

 Bloomberg Philanthropies and the Aspen Institute will galvanize experts and data to accelerate cities’ planning efforts, and produce a set of principles and tools that participating cities, as well as cities around the world, can use to chart their own paths forward.